-The person(s) delegated to do the ordering should be different from the person(s) receiving and accepting the goods and the person(s) paying for the order.
-When this is not possible due to the limited size of staff or when the process is decentralized, as in the case of an outstationed project manager, additional rules should be used, such as limiting dollar authorizations and periodic reviews by an independent individual.
-The grantee should ensure that only designated individuals have the authority to make binding contracts.
-If you have a small staff, you must devise a method for independent oversight.
-The rule of thumb should be that if an employee touches the money, mail, or goods purchased, he or she should not touch the books.
+The person delegated to do the ordering should be different from the person(s) receiving and accepting the goods and the person(s) paying for the order.
+When this is not possible due to the limited size of staff, or when the process is decentralized, as in the case of an out-stationed project manager, additional rules should be used, such as limiting dollar authorizations and periodic reviews by an independent individual.
+The board should ensure that only designated individuals have the authority to bind the PHA to contracts.
+If you have a small staff, the board should provide increased oversight.